 The purpose of completing this Blight and Substandard study is to examine existing conditions within a specific part of Grand Island.
-This study has been commissioned by the Tim Plate in order to analyze the possibility of declaring the area as blighted and substandard.
+This study has been commissioned by Grand Island Habitat for Humanity and Mr. Fred Hoppe in order to analyze the possibility of declaring the area as blighted and substandard.